-It was my 10th experience in a yurt during my time in Central Asia when I checked into my last one (thus far) while up by Song-kul, on my last day of exploring the Kyrgyzstan countryside.
+It was my 10th experience in a yurt during my time in Central Asia when I checked into my last one (thus far) while up by Song-Kul, on my last day of exploring the Kyrgyzstan countryside.
 Walking through the front door of a yurt, there’s always that element of curiosity-how big is it?
 Will it be cozy, cold?
 Where’s the tea?
 When the thick cloth blankets are pulled off the roof in the morning and you catch your first ray of sunshine.

 Even though the grasslands and the wide-open spaces and national parks seemed North American, while the headdresses wore by women, the hospitality of the people, and some of the industrial towns were reminiscent of the spirit I grew to know and love about Asia.
 And typical of a country on the giant continent of Asia, things are open for development.
 Economic and investment opportunities are on the rise, and new ideas are being put in place.
-The people want to know more.
+People want to know more.
 But I could get sour cream with my dumplings, and dill sprinkled on my soup.
 If you spend any time in eastern Asia, or you live there, you know these delights are difficult to come by.

 A Place in Transition